Press enter or spacebar to select a desired language.

 Warner Memorial Library is centrally located on campus as part of the Harold C. Howard Center.
 The building is wireless throughout and has three floors.

-The Main Level encompasses the Information and Checkout/Reserves Desks, 12 computer workstations, ready reference books, print journals, and the beginning of the circulating collection.
+The Main Level encompasses the Information and Checkout/Reserves Desks, 12 computer workstations, ready reference books, print newspapers and journals, Social Justice collection, new book display, board games, and the juvenile and young adult fiction sections.
+The Cushing Center for Counseling and Academic Support (CCAS) Annex is also located on the Main Level.

-The Upper Level houses the central part of our lending stacks, study rooms, the Media Room, the Archives, the Mazie Hall African American Heritage Room, Nonprofit Room, Edison Room, and the Special Collections Room.
+The Upper Level houses the central part of our lending stacks, four study rooms, Edison Space, Mazie Hall African American Heritage Space, Sports corner study space, Faculty Scholarship collection, and the ARC (Academic Resources Center), including the Writing Center and Testing Room.

-The Lower Level contains the remaining lending book collection and theses and dissertations in compact shelving, a small study room and librarian instruction room.
+The Lower Level contains the remaining lending book collection in compact shelving, a small study room, and the Archives & Special Collections, including theses and dissertations.
 Individual quiet study desks are also available on this level.
+The Campolo Center for Ministry reading room is located in Room 119 on this level.

-Books written by Eastern University current and emeritus faculty as well as administrators are located in the Faculty Scholarship Room (Rm 323) on the Upper Level of the library.
+Books written by Eastern University current and emeritus faculty as well as administrators are located at the beginning of the shelving on the Upper Level of the library, closest to the elevator.
 Books are circulating and may be checked out.

 In 2006 Eastern University had the privilege of receiving approximately 550 print books from the private collection of Mazie Hall.
 Mazie B. Hall was an educator, mentor, civil rights activist, and community leader.
 She grew up in the Mt.
 Pleasant section of Tredyffrin Township, Chester County, Pennsylvania.
 A lifetime resident of Philadelphia’s Main Line, Miss Hall was significantly involved in the civic and community affairs of her community.